FernandoGon/FernandoGon/README.md

 ### Hello, welcome to my profile!
 Great to have you here! :octocat:

-💼 I currently work with process control and improvements aimed at digital transformation.
+💼 I currently work with process control and digital transformation technologies.

 💻 Technologies: Python, R, SQL, Java, IoT, IA (Machine Learning)